dotnet/runtime/docs/design/specs/Memory-model.md

 Methods decorated with ```MethodImpl(MethodImplOptions.Synchronized)``` attribute have the same memory access semantics as if a lock is acquired at an entrance to the method and released upon leaving the method.

 ## Data-dependent reads are ordered.
-In all implementations of .NET runtime, memory ordering honors data dependency.
+Memory ordering honors data dependency.
 When performing indirect reads from a location derived from a reference, it is guaranteed that reading of the data will not happen ahead of obtaining the reference.
 **Example:** reading a field, will not use a cached value fetched from the location of the field prior obtaining a reference to the instance.

 ## Object assignment